Award promoting the international mobility of young scientists

 The award’s primary objective is to fund the costs incurred in the course of scientific work: travel costs, accommodation costs and conference costs.
 It does not, however, cover internet, mobile phone, living or insurance costs.
 A guaranteed 50% of the funds awarded go to women.

-We would like to thank Christiana Hörbiger for her invaluable support.
+We would like to thank Christiana Hörbiger for her valuable support.

 Nominations and conditions